We’ve run many thousands of miles to test, review, and bring to you this shortlist of the best hydration packs for men and women.

-Most of the hydration vests we have picked come with either soft flask water bottles, or a water bladder, but are so versatile that you could choose an alternative combination if that’s your preference.
+Most of the packs we have included in this list come with either soft flask water bottles, or a hydration bladder, but are so versatile that you could choose an alternative combination if that’s your preference.

 Durability and construction

-A hydration pack is an investment and something that should be able to stand up to snags, falls, moisture, dirt and more and last for many years.
+A hydration pack is an investment and something that should be able to stand up to snags, falls, moisture, dirt, and more and last for many years.
 So tough, technical yet breathable material is desirable – and the lighter weight, the better.

 Style and Cost

-Style and cost are more matters of personal preference and budget rather than key elements for a running hydration vest’s function, however if you can get a great hydration vest for a good price and which also looks great, then all the better!
+Style and cost are more matters of personal preference and budget rather than key elements for a running hydration vest’s function, however, if you can get a great hydration vest for a good price and which also looks great, then all the better!